I take this project seriously and have devised a strategy to test each of the providers thoroughly, aiming to put each through their paces.

 - Modded TCAdmin (the game hosting company has added their own layer of features and design onto the premium control panel)

 - Other control panels (the provider has rented a different control panel to TCAdmin or found a free one – not very secure obviously)

 - Custom control panel (the game hosting company has built their own – with varying success)

 I make sure my Terraria server has a unique name, is switched on and the basic settings are correct.

 I get the IP address and port of my server and make a note of it, just in case I can’t find it in the server list.

 3. Attempt to add mods

-Playing vanilla Terraria isn’t to everyone’s taste and i’m sure you, like me, find the original a bit boring and lacking of some important quality of life improvements.
+Playing vanilla Terraria isn’t to everyone’s taste and I’m sure you, like me, find the original a bit boring and lacking some important quality of life improvements.

 This can be made a lot simpler by simply using tModLoader if the game hosting company hasn’t provided a 1 click interface to do this.

 This is the big moment when I attempt to connect to my new server from within the server list inside the actual game itself.